Skip to main content

 If the data is sufficient, onboarding completes in seconds.
 If not, redirect the customer to complete the missing steps.

-What Data Does Iron Expect?
+What Data Does MoonPay Expect?

 • Include the EDD questionnaire as well if you already know the customer will transact large amounts or resides in a higher-risk jurisdiction.
 This prevents a step-up flow later.